HDBuzz

 Rgenta’s approach is to target the message molecule of PMS1, causing it to get jumbled which will lower the amount of the PMS1 protein that is made.
 It looks like Rgenta has done a great job of finding molecules which do just this, with very low doses needed to see the reduced PMS1 levels.

-Next, they looked at how changing PMS1 levels with their molecules affected somatic instability.
-They saw a significant slow down in this regard - which is great news.
+Next, they looked at how changing PMS1 levels with their molecules affected somatic instabilitysomatic expansion A process in which the CAG repeat in the Huntingtin gene can change over a person’s lifetime in some cells of the body, particularly in the brain..
+They saw a significant slow down in this regard – which is great news.

 PTC’s trial is ongoing

-Now we will hear from Amy-Lee Bredlau, from PTC therapeutics.
-They have developed a small molecule, called PTC-518, which works to change the way the HTT message molecule is processed, causing it to get sent to the cell’s trash can, and reduce the amount of the HTT protein that is made.
+Now we will hear from Amy-Lee Bredlau, from PTC therapeuticstherapeutics treatments.
+They have developed a small molecule, called PTC-518, which works to change the way the HTTHTT one abbreviation for the gene that causes Huntington’s disease.
+The same gene is also called HD and IT-15 message molecule is processed, causing it to get sent to the cell’s trash can, and reduce the amount of the HTTHTT one abbreviation for the gene that causes Huntington’s disease.
+The same gene is also called HD and IT-15 protein that is made.

 Jim Gusella was honored with the 2024 Leslie Gehry Prize for Innovation in Science.
 Jim is a long time HD researcher - he was a member of the team that identified the gene that causes HD and was lead on the large GeM-HD study.
 One would be hard pressed to find an HD research paper that doesn't cite his work.
 Awarded to researchers who have made extraordinary contributions to HD research, Jim is an ideal recipient.